The passing of another Spurs Legend - Eddie Baily

 In his 2004 book entitled Tottenham Hotspur Champions of England 1950-51 & 1960-61 (ISBN 1-874287-84-8 Kevin Palmer described the moment that Spurs scored the goal against Sheffield Wednesday in April 1951 that secured the league title.
 Captain Ron Burgess passed to Baily, ahead of whom Les Medley and Len Duquemin darted in different directions to leave their markers.
 Baily spotted the run of his good friend Medley, passed to him, and Medley fed Duquemin, who fired home with power and precision.
 Incidentally, Spurs also beat Sheffield Wednesday to secure the League Title 10 years later.

 In his Championship season, Baily scored a hat-trick in a 5-1 win at home against Portsmouth in front of over 66,000 people.
 Portsmouth had won the league in the two preceding seasons, but Spurs diminished them to a shadow of their former selves.
 In those two successive Championship winning seasons, Eddie Baily missed just 4 league games and scored a total of 20 league goals.
-Some might say that there was something in the water that year, or something that the water filters did not catch, but it was just the presence of talent and teamwork that led to Spurs having their winning season!
+Some might say that there was something in the water system that year, but it was just the presence of talent and teamwork that led to Spurs having their winning season!

 The only time I ever saw Eddie Baily in the flesh was at an open training session in the late sixties at the old Cheshunt training ground.
 As a somewhat tender-aged and innocent young teenager I was frightened and intimidated by the tone and language of Eddie Baily's exhortations to big name players such as Mackay, Greaves and Jones to name but three!